Tyler-Lopez/TelloDroneControllerAndroid/README.md

 # Tello Drone Controller Android

-This is an application to control a Ryze Tech Tello EDU drone using an Android device written in Kotlin using the Jetpack Compose framework.
+This is an application to control a Ryze Tech Tello EDU drone using an Android device with virtual joysticks written in Kotlin using the Jetpack Compose framework.
+The 3.0 SDK provided by Ryze Tech was used to create a wrapper class to interact with the robot over WIFI UDP.

+## Features

+* Live-stream video-feed from the front-facing camera.
+* Control roll, pitch, throttle, and yaw from virtual joysticks.
+* Track the time-of-flight, determined behind-the-scenes by the difference in the time of a successful landing and a successful takeoff.
+* Receive in-flight data (speed, height, position).

+## Replicating This Work

+1. If not yet downloaded, download the latest version of Android Studio.
+2. Download this repository and extract it.
+3. Open the extracted folder in Android Studio.
+4. Once Gradle builds the project, either run it on an emulated device or by connecting a physical device by USB.

 ## References
 Tello SDK 3.0 User Guide